THE SKY REMEMBERS HER BEST

 It remembers the measles and the mumps.

-The cake and coffee pilgrimage of Aunts and Uncles
+The pastry pilgrimage of Aunts and Uncles

 Who swung their Saturday night Entenmann boxes